The Detector class#

 axes.set_xlabel("Distance from cask [m]")

-axes.set_ylabel("Event rate in VIDARR [events/day]")
+axes.set_ylabel(f"Event rate in detector [events/day]")

 axes.set_title(